husseinaluie/FlowSieve/paper.md

 # State of the Field

 Coarse-graining is being increasingly used as an analytical method in oceanographic communities.
-While the coarse-graining is similar to blurring / convolutions in image-processing, those tools do not readily apply to these contexts; they often rely on uniform, rectangular, Cartesian grids, which typically do not apply in Global Climate Model (GCM) data.
+While coarse-graining is similar to blurring / convolutions in image-processing, for which many software packages exist, those tools do not readily apply to oceanographic contexts: they often rely on uniform, rectangular, Cartesian grids, which typically do not apply in Global Climate Model (GCM) data.
-An established package in the fied, GCM-Filters, was designed to work on GCM data and grids.
+An established package in the fied, GCM-Filters, is designed to work on GCM data and grids.
 It uses a diffusion-type coarse-graining method that is made available to users through python utilities.

 The unique contributions of `FlowSieve` to the field are: follows the rigorous underlying mathematical framework to preserve physical properties of the data, designed for use on full spherical geometries, and can apply any arbitrary filtering scale spanning from sub-grid to domain-size.